Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 Here’s everything you need to know about visiting the pink lakes in Mexico–and our thoughts on whether you should.

-Mexico’s pink lakes are located in the northeast of the Yucatan peninsula, next to the small fishing village of Las Coloradas (population: around 1000).
+Mexico’s pink lakes are located in the northeast of the Yucatan peninsula, next to the small fishing village of Las Coloradas (population: around 1000 people).

-While beautiful, they are, quite frankly, ridiculously out of the way for most visitors to the Yucatan peninsula.
+While beautiful, they are, quite frankly, ridiculously out of the way for most visitors to the Yucatan Peninsula, who are more likely to be visiting the southern portion of the region.

 This is a place you visit intentionally, not somewhere you stumble across!

-Here’s the drive time, each way, from some of the peninsula’s biggest tourist hubs to the pink lakes:
+Here’s the drive time, each way, from some of the peninsula’s biggest tourist hubs to the Las Coloradas pink lagoon:

 Cancun to Las Coloradas